-If your little one is a fussy eater, has been ill recently or has food sensitivities, ensuring they get their fair share of essential vitamins can be easier said than done.
+If your little one is a fussy eater or has food sensitivities, ensuring they get adequate amounts of essential vitamins may be easier said than done.
 While you try your best to provide a healthy, balanced diet, sometimes it doesn't always work out the way you planned it.
 Let's face it - broccoli to a five-year-old can be a hard sell at the best of times.
-This is where using a multivitamin for children may come in handy.

 You may have heard your pharmacist or healthcare professional mention water soluble and fat soluble vitamins, but what does that mean?
 What is the difference between the two, and why does it matter?